Mountainside lake area rich in nature and art

 Chill out during the long winter season at the adjacent 1,430-meter-high Mt Bandai .
 Gear up with skis or a snowboard for the Alts Bandai or Inawashiro ski resorts on the front side of the mountain and admire the lake from this improved vantage point.

-Or you could alternatively tackle Urabandai , the back of the mountain, open from early December to early May.
-Grandeco Snow Resort is known for its high-quality snow while Urabandai Nekoma resort is better if you want a more manageably-sized resort.
+Alternatively, tackle Urabandai , the back of the mountain, open from early December to early May.
+Grandeco Snow Resort is known for its high-quality snow while Urabandai Nekoma resort is preferable if you want a more manageably-sized resort.

 Stop by the Noguchi Hideyo Memorial Hall